elch93/tgc-proj1-spca/README.md

 ### Media
 - The photos used in this site were obtained from [pexels.com](https://www.pexels.com/).
-- The dog, cat and heart shapes were created using Illustrator.
+- The dog, cat and heart shapes in the Adopt page were created using Illustrator.
 - The custom SPCA logo on the right side of the navigation bar was made using [Hatchful](https://hatchful.shopify.com/).

 ### Acknowledgements